la3lma/goik-ga/README.md

 # goik-ga

 A minimal Go code package that refactors hexapod-style kinematics into **geometric algebra** (GA) primitives.
+This is strongly inspired by and in essence a re-implementation of the work of Hans Jørgen Grimstad in [goik](https://github.com/hansj66/goik/tree/main/goik).

 - **pga/**: Practical rigid-motion GA using **motors** implemented as **dual quaternions** (equivalent to PGA motors for SE(3) actions).
 This gives you compact FK/IK building blocks without frame-juggling.
 - **cga/**: Parallel **Conformal Geometric Algebra** (CGA) *API sketch* with detailed notes and placeholders.
 Useful when you need circles/spheres/distances natively.
 (Full implementation is non-trivial; stubs provided to illustrate the parallel interface.)